SAP-samples/teched2025-AD161/exercises/ex1/README.md

     ```
     This creates the API package as folder _apis/flights-data_ directly in our workspace folder.
     Usually you would publish the API package, e.g. via npm or github.
 For our session it
-    is sufficient to have it inside the workspaces folder.
+    is sufficient to have it inside the workspace folder.

 3. Add these lines to the end of the generated file _apis/flights-data/index.cds_:
     ```cds